unilad homepage

 Advert

-A man has opened up about living with a health condition that affects hundreds of people every year, and resulted in him having four inches amputated from his penis.
+A man has opened up about living with a health condition that affects hundreds of people every year, resulting in him having four inches amputated from his penis.

-Steven Hamill was 26 years when he was diagnosed with penile cancer back in 2019.
+Steven Hamill was 26 years old when he was diagnosed with penile cancer back in 2019.

-At hospital, Steven was diagnosed with penile cancer, and underwent emergency surgery to remove the tumor.
+At the hospital, Steven was diagnosed with penile cancer, and underwent emergency surgery to remove the tumor.

 Advert

-The life-saving surgery involved amputating four inches from his penis, and he is now in remission.
+The life-saving procedure involved amputating four inches from his penis, and he is now in remission.

-Steven opened up about his diagnosis on Good Morning Britain, saying: "I woke up one morning and as every man does they'll go for their morning wee, and I looked down, it was very swollen, and instantly I didn't really know what was going on.
+Steven opened up about his diagnosis during a recent appearance on ITV's This Morning, saying: "I woke up one morning and as every man does they'll go for their morning wee, and I looked down, it was very swollen, and instantly I didn't really know what was going on.

 "As a 26-year-old man it was very 'hmm what's this', so I did what every guy would probably do - ignore it [and] hope it goes away itself."